pencil-code/pencil-code/doc/paper/paper.md

 Among the currently 83 developers with check-in permission, there are currently 18 owners who can give others check-in permission.
 Of the developers, 34 have done more than 34 commits.
-There are others either with fewer but more substantial commits or who have directed actively the code development and thereby contributed significantly.
 Users have access to the latest development version and can ask to join the circle of developers by contacting one of the owners.